Job 16:1 Then Job answered and said,

 Job 16:2 I have heard many such things: miserable comforters are ye all.

 People talk many times, just because they want to be heard, and need to feel important.
-These people thought they were trying to help Job, but their real goal was self-gratification.
+Job's friends thought they were trying to help Job, but their real goal was self-gratification.
 Their long winded advice and accusations were to elevate themselves, attempting to be a counselor and advisor for Job, without any real understanding of his case.
 They should have listened to him earlier:

 Job 13:4 But ye are forgers of lies, ye are all physicians of no value.